VincentVanCode101/craft-deprecated/templates/java/maven/noframework/README.md

 This `Makefile` simplifies project management inside the container, enabling you to compile, run, package, and clean up your Java project efficiently.

 ---

-This version retains `PROJECT_NAME` throughout so it can be dynamically replaced by your script.
-Let me know if you need further customization!